Category: West Virginia

 Taxpayers MUST be at least age 65 OR certified as permanently and totally disabled during the taxable year to receive this deduction.
+Taxpayers age 65 or older have to enter their year of birth in the space provided and complete lines (a) through (d) of the table in order to claim the deduction as a Senior Citizen.
 Joint income must be divided between husband and wife with regard to their respective percentage of ownership.
 ONLY THE INCOME OF THE SPOUSE WHO MEETS THE ELIGIBILITY REQUIREMENTS QUALIFIES FOR THE MODIFICATION.
 The Disability Deduction can be claimed by taxpayers under age 65 who have been medically certified as unable to engage in any substantial gainful activity due to physical or mental impairment.
-IF 2011 is the first year of a medically certified disability, you MUST enclose a 2011 West Virginia Schedule H or a copy of Federal Schedule R AND enter 2011 as the year the disability began in the space provided.
-IF the disability deduction has been claimed in prior years AND documentation has been submitted with prior claims, then only the year that the disability began, entered in the space provided, is needed to claim the deduction.
+IF 2014 West Virginia Schedule H or a copy of Federal Schedule R and enter 2014 as the year the disability began in the space provided.
+IF the disability deduction has been claimed in the prior years AND documentation has been submitted with prior claims, then only the year that the disability began, entered in the space provided, is needed to claim the deduction.
 The Surviving Spouse of a deceased taxpayer may also qualify for this modification.

 For additional information, please click here.